 - Watch this tech talk about Virtual Entities for Finance and Operations.

-When we set up the FnO Virtual Entities on CDS we need to enable the ones we want to use, and once enabled they’ll appear as a CDS entity.
+When we set up the FnO Virtual Entities on Dataversewe need to enable the ones we want to use, and once enabled they’ll appear as a Dataverse entity.

 The difference between using Virtual Entities or Dual-Write is that the Virtual Entities don’t duplicate data.
 Instead, there’s a real-time web API that queries data to and from FnO’s data entities.